 MSc Computer Simulations for Science and Engineering

 The master's programme in Computer Simulations for Science and Engineering (COSSE) focuses on the multidisciplinary field of Computational Science and Engineering, an enabling technology for scientific discovery and engineering design.
-It involves mathematical modelling, numerical analysis, computer science, high-performance computing and visualisation.
+It involves applied mathematics, mathematical modelling, numerical analysis, computer science, high-performance computing and visualisation.
 The programme is highly research-oriented, and two-thirds of graduates go on to PhD studies at leading universities worldwide.

 Computer Simulations for Science and Engineering at KTH, TU Berlin and TU Delft